 Disclosure: This posts contains affiliate links to books.
-This means if you click through and make a purchase, this site will get a small commission at no extra cost to you.
-I only recommend products I have tried and love wholeheartedly.
+If you make a purchase, this site will get a small commission at no extra cost to you.

 Eventually, my soul screamed in rebellion, and I stopped doing the things I should.
 But that did not automatically mean I knew how to follow my want to.

 I didn’t want to do anything.
 This is called depression.

 So there I was, not doing the things I should but also not doing anything I wanted to.
 I was stuck as stuck can be.

 I started learning about the experimental attitude in Hakomi therapy training.
 It didn’t fully click until I got into creativity, which happened because of the books Big Magic by Elizabeth Gilbert and The Artist’s Way by Julia Cameron.

 The experimental attitude means you just try stuff.
 You do not have to manage your time perfectly.
 You don’t have to have the right answer.
 You don’t have to set a goal and work diligently towards it.
 You don’t have to improve yourself.
 You just try things.

 I tried little things at first.
 My first artist date was going to the dollar store to see if I could find any treasure.
 This is something I would have never done because there’s no reason I “should” and my “want to” desire was not so epic so as to convince my “shoulding” brain.
 I wouldn’t have ever let myself follow such a small want-to before.

 But because I was experimenting, I let myself just go.
 And I found an amazing pack of 600 Lisa Frank stickers for $1.